 About this artwork

-The front (obverse) of this coin depicts the mask of the god Pan.
-On the back (reverse), a pair of clasped hands are shown.
+The front (obverse) of this coin depicts the mask of the god Pan, facing right.
+On the back (reverse), the god Jupiter Axur is shown facing left.

 During the first century BCE, powerful Roman families issued their own coinage, which often bore a personal icon.
 In this case the moneyer, a member of the Pansa family, used a mask of Pan in reference to the family’s name.

 - Arts of the Ancient Mediterranean and Byzantium

 - Denarius (Coin) Depicting the Mask of Pan

 - Obverse: PA (NSA) Reverse: IOVIS AXVR C VIBIVS C CN